96boards/documentation/ConsumerEdition/DragonBoard-410c/Configuration/EnableSPI.md

 This tutorial will show how to build and flash a DragonBoard 410c boot image with SPI enabled using SPIDEV.

 A pre-built, flashable boot image is available for [download here](http://people.linaro.org/~ricardo.salveti/boot-db410c-spi.img).
-These instructions are intentended for

 -----